rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 In `URL/settings/admin/overview` you might get some warnings about PHP not being properly configured.
 Edit `/etc/php/7.0/apache2/php.ini` as it asks.

+Install and enable the app "Two Factor TOTP Provider" in `URL/settings/apps`.
+Then, go to `URL/settings/user/security` and enable TOTP.

 # OpenVPN 2.4.0

     :::bash